Perevalov/qa_chatbots_exercises/Exercise_2/README.md

 ]
 ```

-Randomly pick 5 questions and do the following:
+Randomly pick 5 questions from your variant and do the following:
 * analyze manually the difference between `named_entities` and `named_entities_preprocessed`;
 * manually perform the Named Entity Linking task on the questions and compare your annotation with the DBpedia Spotlight one